Brennan-VanderLaan/pigeongame/iac/talos/local_cluster/viz/README.md

 - `id`: UUID
 - `name`: string
 - `addrs`: list of network addresses
+- `data`: optional JSON metadata object

 ### Hub
 - `id`: UUID
 - `name`: string (inherited from node)
 - `node_id`: UUID of the underlying node
 - `spokes`: list of connected nodes
+- `connected_hubs`: list of other hubs this hub connects to

 ## Testing